rileywheadon/ffa-docs/docs/eda-trend-ams-mean.md

 ## Runs Test

 After computing the regression line using [Sen's trend estimator](#sens-trend-estimator), we use the **Runs Test** to determine whether the residuals from the regression are random.
-If the Runs test identifies non-randomness in the residuals, it is a strong indication that the non-stationarity in the data is not linear.
+If the Runs test identifies non-randomness in the residuals, it is a strong indication that the nonstationarity in the data is not linear.

 - Null hypothesis: The residuals are distributed randomly.
 - Alternative hypothesis: The residuals _are not_ distributed randomly.